-With many Americans still under stay-at-home orders, and many considering permanently working from home, there’s never been a better time to set up your ideal home office.
-To save you time, we scoured the internet to find some of the most sought after work from home chairs to support your back through those long work hours Here’s how to find the best office chairs for low back pain.
+There’s never been a better time to set up your ideal home office.
+To save you time, we have scoured the internet to find some of the most sought after work from home chairs to support your back through those long work hours.
+Here’s how to find the best office chairs for low back pain.

 According to the American Heart Association, sedentary jobs have increased 83% since 1950, with close to 86% of American employees having jobs that require long periods of sitting.
 The British Psychological Society reports that in a typical working week, on average, people spend 5 hours and 41 minutes per day sitting at their desk.